Meningitis can be difficult to spot, particularly in the early stages, but it can strike quickly and kill within hours.

 Bacterial meningitis can be fatal and needs rapid admission to hospital and urgent medical treatment.
-Whilst most children and young people will make a good recovery, around 10% will die and 15 % will be left with life-long disabilities.
+Whilst most children and young people will make a good recovery, around 10% will die and some will be left with lifelong disabilities.

 Find out more about the after-effects of meningitis and septicaemia.

 Some bacteria that cause meningitis can also cause septicaemia (blood poisoning).
-The rash associated with meningitis is actually caused by septicaemia, you should neve wait for a rash, it can be a late sign or may not appear at all.
-Learn more about the rash and Glass test.
+The rash associated with meningitis is actually caused by septicaemia.
+You should never wait for a rash, it can be a late sign or may not appear at all.
+Learn more about the rash and glass test.

 - Meningococcal bacteria are the most common cause of bacterial meningitis in the UK.
 One in four 15-19 year olds carry the bacteria in the back of their throats, compared to one in ten of the UK population, which puts them at greater risk

 - The five main groups of meningococcal bacteria that commonly cause disease are groups A, B, C, W and Y